BenGhahramani/disagreement-aware-x2dfd/README.md

 ## <img id="overview_icon" width="3%" src="https://cdn-icons-png.flaticon.com/256/599/599205.png"> X2-DFD Overview

-With the rapid advancement of AIGC, synthetic faces are increasingly pervasive.
-X2-DFD is a LLaVA-based framework for deepfake detection that emphasizes both explainability and extensibility:
-- Explainable: QA-style reasoning with optional artifact scores from classical experts, producing structured decisions and human-readable rationales.
+X2-DFD is a framework for explainable and extendable deepfake detection.
+It couples artifact-aware expert signals with a vision-language model to produce both a binary verdict (real/fake) and concise, human-readable explanations.

+- The framework integrates “experts” (e.g., blending- and diffusion-based detectors) as weak signals.
+Their scores are rendered into the question to ground the model’s reasoning on concrete artifacts.
+- A base LLaVA model is used to generate rationale-style annotations, and a lightweight LoRA adapter is fine-tuned for the detection task.
-- Extendable: a lightweight expert/provider registry for plugging in detectors and fusion strategies (see `src/EXPERTS_GUIDE.md`).
+- A registry pattern makes it easy to plug in new experts/providers and fusion strategies without touching the core pipeline (see `src/EXPERTS_GUIDE.md`).
+- Standardized JSON schemas and strict path rules ensure reproducible data handling and evaluation across datasets.

 <div align="center">
 <img src="figs/fig_framework_overview.png" alt="X2-DFD framework: experts + LLaVA reasoning pipeline" width="90%"/>